DammitJavi/Tactical-Tank/README.md

 # Tactical-Tank
 Arduino/Raspberry pi remote powered tank that takes infrared pictures.

-Project description located in repository as a pdf
+Project description located in repository as a pdf.